-Artwork based on the visualizations has been professionally displayed, shown, and sold to private collectors.
-I remain interested in immersive artistic experiences as a new form of art and culture, which offer new perspectives to the viewer.
-Art, especially fine art as an expression of a society’s culture of that time, as a total accumulation of knowledge, values, and beliefs of that society, and is partially expressed today in our computer games and stories.
-My work hints at a powerful connection between art and creativity and knowledge seeking behavior in our society.
-The data on a follow-up study of microworld and creativity is yet to be published, and future work is planned on defining a priori formulas to guide the design of future systems for enhanced creative ability.
+Artwork based on the visualizations have been professionally shown, and sold to private collectors.
+Such immersive artistic experiences offer new forms of art in culture, and new perspectives of reality to the viewer.
+Art, especially as an expression of a society’s culture of that time, technology, and economy, is a total accumulation of knowledge, values, and beliefs of that society, and is partially expressed today in our computer digital media artifacts, such as virtual nature models in AR and VR.
+These virtual nature works hint at the powerful connection between art, landscapes, and the human experience as a relationship to the land.

-Professional experience includes project/product management, risk management, real time financial decision support systems, strategic information systems, C3I system design, economic and marketing forecasting, SWOT, information technology architecture design, visualization systems, human-computer interaction, and human factors analysis and design activities for global corporations and institutions such as: PNC Financial Services Group, The Canadian Imperial Bank of Commerce, Fidelity Investments, University of Toronto, Alias/Wavefront-Autodesk, DataViews–GE Fanuc, and Federated Investors.
-I continue to be interested in advanced graphical user interfaces.
+Professional experience includes project/product management, risk management, real time financial decision support systems, strategic information systems, C3I system design, economic and marketing forecasting, real time visualization systems, human-computer interaction, and human factors analysis and design activities for global corporations and institutions such as: PNC Financial Services Group, The Canadian Imperial Bank of Commerce, Fidelity Investments, University of Toronto, Alias/Wavefront-Autodesk, DataViews–GE Fanuc, and Federated Investors.